Andy4495/emulator-8-bit/README.md

 ### Defining the CPU

-The CPU opcodes are defined by an array of structures which contain the size of the instruction along with the instruction mnemonic.
+The CPU opcodes are defined by an array of structures which contain the size of the instruction, the opcode/data layout, and the instruction mnemonic.
 The opcode is represented by the array index.

-The Z80 CPU itself is defined by a class.
+The Z80 CPU is defined by a class.
 This class contains:

 - An array representing the memory (RAM and ROM) available to the processor
   - This is currently defined as a single structure of 65536 bytes (16-bit address space)